ucsf-wynton/wynton-website-hpc/docs/hpc/howto/storage-size.md

 says that the `boblab` group is using 13.43 TiB out of the 40.00 TiB group storage they have acquired.
-If the `hard` limit is `1 Byte` (sic!), that is a placeholder that the group does not have purchased any group storage.
+If the `hard` limit is `1 Byte` (sic!), that is a placeholder that the group has not purchased any group storage.

 The group storage is shared among all group members and does _not_